symphonycms/symphonycms/README.markdown

 # Symphony 2 #

-- Version: 2.0.5
+- Version: 2.0.6
-- Date: 27th July 2009
+- Date: -
 - Github Repository: <http://github.com/symphony/symphony-2/tree/master>

 ## Synopsis

 Symphony is a `PHP` & `MySQL` based CMS that utilises `XML` and `XSLT` as its core technologies.
-This repository represents version 2.0.5 and is considered stable.
+This repository represents version 2.0.6 and is **not** considered stable.

 Visit the forum at <http://symphony-cms.com/community/>